solana-nft-programs/solana-buffer-deploy-action/README.md

 # Solana Buffer Deploy Github Action

 Use this github action to automate Solana program deployments straight from Github.
-Use in conjunction with https://github.com/cardinal-labs/squads-program-upgrade.

 ## Usage